vsoch/pipeline-cookiecutter/{{cookiecutter.project_slug}}/docs/pages/docs/setup.md

 ## 1. Docker

-If you aren't familiar with Docker, it's a container technology that will let us easily use entire packaged software.
+{% raw %}If you aren't familiar with Docker, it's a container technology that will let us easily use entire packaged software.
 You should set up and install Docker [per the instructions here](https://docs.docker.com/install/).
 Make sure that you are able to run the "hello-world" example _without needing superuser priviledges_ before you continue this tutorial.

 ## 2. Cromwell